 First of two parts.
 Here’s Part 2.
-This story will air on WBUR on Monday.
 Note: Report contains some offensive language.

 BOSTON — With Boston public school students back in class, we recall a very different start to school 40 years ago.
 Then, classes began a week late to give students, schools and the police extra time to prepare for the first day of court-ordered desegregation.